-Table 1 Articulation of the School of Nursing primary outcomes and the AACN's Essentials

-In addition to the School of Nursing primary outcomes; Communication, Critical Thinking, Clinical Judgment, and Collaboration; that are based on the AACN's nine Essentials of Baccalaureate Education, the school incorporates the American Nurses Association (ANA) Code of Ethics for Nurses into their curriculum.
-The most current textbooks associated with the codes are required reading.
+Table 1 Articulation of the School of Nursing primary outcomes and the AACN's Essentials In addition to the School of Nursing primary outcomes; Communication, Critical Thinking, Clinical Judgment, and Collaboration; that are based on the AACN's nine Essentials of Baccalaureate Education, the school incorporates the American Nurses Association (ANA) Code of Ethics for Nurses into their curriculum.
+The ANA Code of Ethics for Nurses can be found at https://codeofethics.ana.org/home.